Kalyanasundaresar Temple, Nallur: Worship and religious practices

-Religious Significance
+Religious significance

 Tirugnana Sambandar, a 7th-century Tamil Shaivite poet, venerated Kalyanasundaresar in eleven verses in Tevaram, compiled as the Second Tirumurai.
 Appar, a contemporary of Sambandar, also venerated Kalyanasundaresar in ten verses in Tevaram, compiled as the Sixth Tirumurai.
-As the temple is revered in Tevaram, it is classified as Paadal Petra Sthalam, one of the 276 temples that find mention in the Saiva canon.
+As the temple is revered in Tevaram, it is classified as Paadal Petra Sthalam, one of the 276 temples mentioned in the Saiva canon.
 The temple is counted as one of the temples built on the banks of River Kaveri.
 It is located on the banks of Kudamurutti, a tributary of river Kaveri.
 The temple is counted as the 20th temple on the southern bank of Cauvery that are recorded in the canon.

 The temple tank, Sapthasagaram, is considered sacred.
-Kunti, the mother of Pandavas from the Mahabaratha period is believed to have taken a holy dip in the tank, worshiping Kalyanasundaresar.
+Kunti, the mother of Pandavas from the Mahabaratha period, is believed to have taken a holy dip in the tank, worshiping Kalyanasundaresar.
 This incident is recorded in some of the inscriptions in the temple, but this story is not even mentioned in Mahabharatha.

-The lingam in the temple is believed to change colours five times during the day time.
-From 6:00-8:24 a.m, it takes the colour of copper, light red from 8:25-10:48, molten gold from 10:49-15:12, unknown colour from 13:13-15:36 and emerald green from 15:37-18:00.
+The lingam in the temple is believed to change colours five times during the day.
+It takes the colour of copper from 6:00–8:24, light red from 8:25–10:48, molten gold from 10:49–15:12, unknown colour from 13:13–15:36, and emerald green from 15:37–18:00.
 The vilwa tree in the temple is believed to be the first of its kind in the planet and hence called "Aadhi tree".
 Gananatha, a form of Shiva, in the form of balipeeta (platform for offering), is located in the temple.
 It is the only other place outside Varanasi, where Gananatha is found in the form.